-It can be grinding and time consuming work trying to get into accounts.
+It can be grinding and time-consuming work trying to get into accounts.
 Two things to consider or leverage here are to use tools to automate as much of the sales process as possible – like email automation for example.
-The other thing to consider is outsourcing some of the grinding cold call activities to either a contractor or third-party so that you can focus on more strategic tasks.
+The other thing to consider is outsourcing some of the grinding cold call activities to either a contractor or third party so that you can focus on more strategic tasks.

 Getting buy-in from groups of people who start off with that negative energy.

 When selling into large B2B organizations, there can be a lot of different buyers that need to agree to move forward and this can be difficult.
-One thing to help with this understanding all of the different buyers in terms of their interests and pain points using that for a tailored sales pitch with all of the different buyers when you are trying to establish consensus.
+One thing to help with this is understanding all of the different buyers in terms of their interests and pain points and using that for a tailored sales pitch with all of the different buyers when you are trying to establish consensus.

 Tips for this are explained in the buyer persona webinar mentioned earlier.

 It takes a lot of attempts in order to get a hold of someone.

 It can definitely seem impossible to get a hold of prospects nowadays.

 Crafting the perfect message and hooking a prospect that everybody is trying to talk to.